gitlabhq/gitlabhq/doc/api/README.md

 }
 ```

 API requests should be prefixed with `api` and the API version.
-The API version is equal to the Gitlab major version number, which is defined in `lib/api.rb`.
+The API version is equal to the GitLab major version number, which is defined in `lib/api.rb`.

 Example of a valid API request: